Winterlude Triathlon Instructions 2020

 Race courses can be seen here: https://ridewithgps.com/events/72371-winterlude-triathlon-2019

 The skate course now includes a counter-clockwise loop around Dows Lake, then a left turn and head under the Bronson bridge, the Bank St. bridge, the new pedestrian overpass and continues toward the turnaround near Pretoria Bridge.
 Turn left around the cones and volunteer then go back past the START to Hartwell Locks.
 There is NO loop on Dow’s Lake on the return trip.
+You can wear any kind of skate you want–speed, hockey, figure, or clip-on blades.

 The run course goes up the stairs at Hartwell Locks, then left on the pathway to Bronson Ave and back to Hartwell Locks, continues on the path to Hogs Back Rd, then Riverside Dr, then to the entrance staffed by volunteers and marked by cones.